majdi-d/terraform-f1-telemetry-infra/Readme.md

 - [License](#license)

 ## Project Article
+This project aims to develop a UDP listener to capture, parse, and visualize this data in real-time using various AWS services, including ECS, Elastic Load Balancing, and Route 53.
-This is part of a project used to ingest, process and analyze F1 24 Telemetry data For more information you can visit https://majdid.medium.com/
+For more information you can visit https://majdid.medium.com/

 ## Getting Started